sikaeducation/curriculum/201/standards/add-interactivity/topics/data-structures-trees/README.md

 ![Grafting one tree onto another](assets/grafting.png)

 Any part of the tree is also technically a tree itself.
-This is why we can make several connected DOM nodes at the same time and then append them all at once ("grafting").
+This is why we can make several connected DOM nodes at the same time and then append them all at once, which is called grafting.

 ```js
 const div = document.createElement("div")